/ /

 At the top of the pass, you’ll have panoramic views over Lake Ann and the surrounding peaks.
 The views to the east are particularly impressive from the summit, with the trail winding its way through the landscape, with the Cascade Range in the distance.

-Remember that the scenic North Cascades Highway closes seasonally, often between November and May.
+Remember that the scenic North Cascades Highway is closed seasonally, often between November and May.
 But you’ll still find tons of snow on the trails through mid-July, which is the earliest you should consider visiting if you plan on doing some hiking.

 • Length: 6 miles